Entanglement Phase Transition in Chaotic non-Hermitian Systems: Abstract

 \section{Abstract}

-We have studied entanglement phase transition in a class of chaotic non-Hermitian spin chain in which its spin-spin coupling term commutes with the non-Hermitian term.
-Two models are investigated: transverse field Ising model with a complex longitudinal field and non-Hermitian XX model with a transverse field.
-Through calculating their complex spectra, we find these models are subject to a gapless-gapped phase transition with dissipation rate if the transverse field is larger than a model-dependent value.
-Interestingly, the variation of the complex gap with the dissipation rate is not monotonous, instead it manifest oscillations before entering the gapped phase.
-By simulating their non-unitary evolution, we show that the entanglement entropy of the steady state would transition from a volume-law to an area-law scaling with the increase of the dissipation rate.
-Meanwhile, some unexpected results about the entanglement entropy appear in the volume-law phase.
-These unusual features of the complex gap and the steady-state entanglement can be attributed to level crossings between the maximal imagine level and other levels.
-Our work reveals a novel entanglement transition in chaotic non-Hermitian systems.
+We study an entanglement phase transition in a class of chaotic non-Hermitian spin chains whose spin–spin coupling terms commute with the non-Hermitian contributions.
+Two representative models are investigated: the transverse-field Ising model with a complex longitudinal field and the non-Hermitian XX model with a transverse field.
+By analyzing their complex spectra, we find that both models undergo a dissipation-induced gapless–gapped phase transition when the transverse field exceeds a model-dependent threshold.
+Interestingly, the complex gap does not vary monotonically with the dissipation rate; instead, it exhibits pronounced oscillations before entering the gapped phase.
+By simulating their non-unitary dynamics, we show that the steady-state entanglement entropy undergoes a transition from volume-law to area-law scaling as the dissipation rate increases.
+Moreover, several unexpected features emerge within the volume-law regime: a larger complex gap or dissipation rate may lead to a more entangled steady state.
+We trace these unusual behaviors of the complex gap and the steady-state entanglement to level crossings between the maximal imaginary level and other spectral levels.
+Our work uncovers an exotic entanglement transition in chaotic non-Hermitian many-body systems.